This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

 - Remove the hot skillet from the heat and add the crème Sherry.
 Return to the heat and allow the brown butter and Sherry mixture to begin to caramelize, about 2 minutes.
 Return the scallops and any juices to the skillet and baste the scallops with the caramelized liquids with a spoon.

-- Cook pasta in boiling water according to package directions until al dente and drain in a colander.
+- Cook pasta in boiling water with 2 tablespoons of vegetable oil.
+The oil helps to prevent the pasta from sticking once it's drained.
+Cook according to package directions until al dente and drain in a colander.
 Transfer pasta to a heated bowl.
 Pour the Beurre Blanc sauce through a fine mesh sieve onto pasta.
-Toss well, ensuring you coat every strand of the capellini to prevent any sticking.
+Toss well, ensuring you coat every strand of the capellini to further prevent any sticking.

 - Plate the pasta into individual pasta bowls and crown each with a single bronzed scallop.
 Gently spoon a very tiny bit of the pan liquid atop each scallop.
 Pan liquid will be very thick and full of flavor.